Big Brother: Celebrity Hijack: Amy Jackson

 Jacqueline Amy Jackson (born 1986, Leeds) is a conceptual artist who lived in Leeds where she attended Leeds Girls' High School.
 She holds an MFA in Fine Art from The Ruskin School of Drawing and Fine Art part of the University of Oxford.
 She won the Geoffrey Rhodes Prize for the highest first-year exam results, and is a multi-award-winning conceptual artist working with photography and installations – Amy doesn't paint as she finds it 'too messy'.
 Amy wanted to incorporate her experience in the Big Brother House into her artwork.
-She is an accomplished musician who plays the saxophone, piano, clarinet and trombone.
+She plays the saxophone, piano, clarinet and trombone.
 During the Andy McNab task, both Amy and Anthony were taken away and interrogated.
-They were both given a code and whoever didn't tell the code to McNab won a £5,000 prize and immunity to that week's eviction.
+They were both given a code and whoever did not tell the code to McNab won a £5,000 prize and immunity to that week's eviction.
 Jackson was favourite to win the series, but she finished third place on the final day, Day 26.
 Jackson eventually graduated with a first-class degree in a Fine Art from The University of Oxford.
-Since leaving university she founded a new website called Lost Found and Loved Again for likeminded artists and designers who create upcycled goods from vintage items and a Pop Up Supper Club called Everything But The Ham, an experiential dining company in London, which raises funds and awareness for crucial causes.
+Since leaving university she founded a new website called Lost Found and Loved Again for likeminded artists and designers who create upcycled goods from vintage items and a Pop Up Supper Club, an experiential dining company in London, which raises funds and awareness for crucial causes.
 Amy Jackson still works as an artist creating public art and participating in group and solo exhibitions.
 In recent years she studied Sustainable Finance at the Smith School of Enterprise and the Environment, University of Oxford and also works in responsible investment where she presents about issues surrounding climate change on radio shows and podcasts including Breaking Banks.

 Anthony Ogogo

 Anthony Osezua Ogogo (born 24 November 1988 in Lowestoft, Suffolk) is an international boxer who has captained Great Britain's team in the World European and Junior Olympic Tournaments.
 He won the Junior Olympics in 2004, picked up the Most Outstanding Boxer of the Tournament and was crowned World Under 17 Champion in 2005.
-He represented Great Britain in the Summer 2012 London Olympics and won a Bronze Medal.
+He represented Great Britain in the Summer 2012 London Olympics and won a bronze medal.
 Training three times a day, Anthony's overall ambition is to become World Champion, but he would also love to become the first mixed-race James Bond.
 His boxing name is 'Beautiful Brown Suga'.

 On Day 26, Anthony was evicted, despite being second favourite to win, he came fourth.
 In 2015 Anthony participated in Strictly Come Dancing.
 In 2019, Anthony Ogogo had to retire from boxing following a serious eye injury.